admon84/screeps-autonomous-framework/README.md

 The CPU-based priority system runs critical/important tasks first (such as operating Spawns and Towers) and can skip lower priority tasks if the CPU bucket has diminished.

 ### Priority Spawn Queue
 Spawn manager uses an Orders repository which is a Creep spawning queue sorted by the priority of the order.

 ### Services

-Creep and Room services provide a dictionary-style wrapper to Game.creeps and Game.rooms respectively, with helper methods for finding creeps or rooms that match specified criteria.
+Creep and Room Services are a dictionary wrapper foor `Game.creeps` and `Game.rooms` containing helper methods for finding creeps or rooms that match specified criteria.

 ### Creep Body Profiles
 The Profiles utility is used to define the body shape and size of specialized Creep roles using a scalable and recursive pattern.

 ### Operations
 Operations can be used to created autonomous "missions" that enable one or more rooms to support a single goal.

 ### Prototypes
 Prototypes can be used to extend regular Game objects with additional helper methods or optimizations.

 ## Basic Usage